Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8preclass.md

 **Q.6.
 What is the role of evolution (as an algorithm) in this example?**

 ## Summary

 Through the two examples, you have started to synthesize the workings of evolution and natural selection as an algorithm.
-This week you will engage with this algorithm as a tool (and service) that can be used to solve challenges in science engineering.
+This week you will engage with this algorithm as a tool (and service) that can be used to solve challenges in science and engineering.
 In doing so, you will start to identify the current limitations of evolution, and consider what it would mean to “improve” evolution.

 *Additional Resources:*
  Please make sure to briefly take a look at these great resources: